AakashVelusamy/cpp-ecampus-lite-reworked/README.md

 ### Core Features
 - **Course Management**
-  The application dynamically assigns courses based on the student's roll number classification, ensuring that students can access relevant course information tailored to their specific department.
+  The project dynamically assigns courses based on the student's roll number classification, ensuring that students can access relevant course information tailored to their specific department.

 - **Attendance Tracking**
   Attendance data is managed through file handling techniques that allow students to view their attendance records efficiently.
-The application reads from external files to retrieve attendance information linked to each student.
+The project reads from external files to retrieve attendance information linked to each student.

 - **Performance Evaluation**
   Students can view their CA Marks through dedicated methods that process data from external files.